sejallangah270/Bank-transaction-program-Cpp/README.md

-Bank Transaction Program in C++
+# Bank Transaction Program in C++

-Project Information
+## Project Information

 Name: Sejal Langah

+Institute: THE SUFI INSTITUTE (LUARI SHARIF)

- Institute:The sufi Institute (luarishareef) Instructor Name: Miss Chandni Talpur
+Instructor Name: Miss Chandni Talpur

 Project: Class Activity Project

 Project Title: Bank Transaction Program in C++

 📧 Email: sejallangah@gmail.com

 🔗 LinkedIn: https://www.linkedin.com/in/sejal-langah-2a50a23a3/

 GitHub: https://github.com/sejallangah270

-About the Project
+## About the Project

 This project is a Bank Transaction Program developed in C++.